realkemon/home/pages/tut_part1.md

 [![VIS](http://img.youtube.com/vi/jNqhtJueO3Y/0.jpg)](http://www.youtube.com/watch?v=jNqhtJueO3Y "Part 1: Visibility Blocking")

-*The video above is a fast run-down of the basics of visibility blocking.
-For a more extended documentation see this page below.*
+<i>The video above is a fast run-down of the basics of visibility blocking. <p> For a more extended documentation see this page below.</i>
 ______________________
 Basics
 ------